CMAP-REPOS/LUI-wiki/1300_Institutional.md

 not a "spectrum" development), the reference layers should give a good clue.
 If it appears in the Long Term Care reference layer, or if there is a population listed in the I\_NURS field of the Census Block layer, then it is most likely a nursing home.
+For intermediate stages such as assisted and supportive living, consider if residents will regularly need help from staff (e.g. mobility, eating, dressing) or if there is simply staff on call for emergencies.

 **Examples:**